common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/bkm.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
+The collection of sentence prompts provided by the language representatives aligns with the General Alphabet of Cameroonian Languages

 #### Symbol table